Talks & Events

 Yuko Mohri and Jason Waite in conversation

-White Rainbow, LondonTo coincide with Yuko Mohri’s solo exhibition Voluta at Camden Arts Centre, White Rainbow hosted a talk between the independent curator Jason Waite and Yuko Mohri.
-Mohri and Waite discussed their work and reflect on the social imaginaries of contemporary Japan, with particular reference to socially-engaged and participatory art practices following the Fukushima Nuclear Disaster in 2011.
+Following Yuko Mohri’s first UK solo show in 2017, and coinciding with her Voluta exhibition at Camden Arts Centre, White Rainbow hosted a talk between independent curator Jason Waite and Mohri.
+They discussed their work and reflected on socially engaged and participatory art practices in contemporary Japan, especially after the 2011 Fukushima Nuclear Disaster.

 Chim ↑ Pom, 'Silent Bells' (2017) Doorbell, wifi, amplifier, speaker © Chim↑Pom.
 Courtesy of the artist and MUJIN-TO Production